FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 Chains
 ---
-Factom Chains are a series of Factom Entries.
-When a new Entry is commited and revealed to the Factom network it is added to the an Entry Block for its specified Chain.
-At the end of the 10 minute period all of the new Entry Blocks are combined into the directory block, then anchored into the Bitcoin Blockchain.
+A Factom Chain is a series of Factom Entries.
+When a new Entry is commited and revealed to the Factom network, it is added to the an Entry Block for its specified Chain.
+At the end of each 10 minute period all of the new Entry Blocks are combined into the Directory Block, then anchored into the Bitcoin Blockchain.

 Hello World!
 ===